SharbelKH/banking-system/README.md

 A banking system with a GIU will be implemented in C# for backend and WPF for frontend.
 A data base for customer data will be implemented in MySQL.
 The project will rely heavily on encapsulation and other object orientated principles.

 ## Declaration section
-Rebecca Huynh, declare that I am the sole author of the content I add to this repository
+I, Rebecca Huynh, declare that I am the sole author of the content I add to this repository

-Sherbal Al khouri, declare that I am the sole author of the content I add to this repository
+I, Sherbal Al khouri, declare that I am the sole author of the content I add to this repository

-Emil Fröding, declare that I am the sole author of the content I add to this repository
+I, Emil Fröding, declare that I am the sole author of the content I add to this repository

-Jakob Skoglund, declare that I am the sole author of the content I add to this repository
+I, Jakob Skoglund, declare that I am the sole author of the content I add to this repository

-Erik Wöhry, declare that I am the sole author of the content I add to this repository
+I, Erik Wöhry, declare that I am the sole author of the content I add to this repository

 # Our kanban board
 [Link to kanban board](https://github.com/users/SharbelKH/projects/1/views/1)